-The Chairman & Vice-Chairman review the performance of the Chief Executive annually.
+Separately, the Chairman & Vice-Chairman review the performance of the CEO.
 Non-Executive Directors are evaluated by the Chairman using questions based on the FRC Guidance on Board Effectiveness.
 The Chairman is evaluated by the Senior Independent Director, taking into account the views of the other Directors.
-The Board evaluates its overall performance and that of each Committee.
-This process is used to improve the effectiveness of Directors and the Board collectively.